exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

 // => [1, 2, 3, 5, 8]
 ```

-Note that in Javascript, unlike some other languages, a `rest` element cannot have a trailing comma.
-The example below would throw a `SyntaxError`:
+Note that in JavaScript, unlike some other languages, a `rest` element cannot have a trailing comma.
+It _must_ be the last element in a destructuring assignment.
+The example below throws a `SyntaxError`:

 ```javascript
 const [...items, last] = [2, 4, 8, 16]